pingcap/blog/2017-05-23-perconalive17.md

 ## Safe split

 Let's take a look at the diagram here: The data is split into a set of continuous key-value pairs which we name them from a to z.
-Region 1 stores "a" to “e”, Region 2 “f” to “j”, Region 3 “k” to “o”, etc. As region is a logical concept, all the regions in a physical node share the same rocksdb instance.
+Region 1 stores "a" to "e", Region 2 "f" to "j", Region 3 "k" to "o", etc. As region is a logical concept, all the regions in a physical node share the same rocksdb instance.

 In each RocksDB instance, as I just mentioned, there are several regions and each region is replicated to other instances by Raft.
 The replicas of the same Region, Region 4 for example, make a Raft group.